Macabre (1980 film): Plot

-On the anniversary of Michael's death, Jane spends the day in town and visits his grave.
+On the anniversary of her son Michael's death, Jane spends the day in town and visits his grave.
 Robert attempts to investigate Jane's apartment, and finds the locked freezer box in the kitchen.
 He also finds pillows laid out under Jane's bedspread in the shape of a person.
 His investigation is interrupted when Lucy arrives to visit her mother, but Robert turns her away.
 Later that night, Robert enters Jane's apartment after hearing loud moaning.
-He walks past the bedroom, where Jane is masturbating with Fred's decapitated head.
-After Jane finishes masturbating, she returns the severed head to the freezer box, and it is discovered by Robert.
+He walks past the bedroom, where Jane is masturbating with Fred's severed head.
+After Jane finishes masturbating, she returns the severed head to the freezer box, where it is discovered by Robert.

-Lucy overhears a phone call between her father and Robert, who attempts to inform him of what he has discovered, but Leslie dismisses it as fantasy.
+Lucy overhears a phone call between her father and Robert, who attempts to inform Leslie of what he has discovered, but Leslie dismisses it as fantasy.
 Lucy confronts Robert, demanding to know the truth.
 Lucy breaks into the apartment and discovers Fred's severed head, but proceeds to tell Robert that he has imagined it.
 That weekend, Robert reluctantly joins Jane and Lucy for dinner; Lucy has prepared soup for them.
 During the meal, Jane finds an earlobe in her soup, and horrifiedly realizes Lucy has used flesh from Fred's severed head in the recipe.
 Lucy follows Jane to the bathroom, and goads before admitting to having murdered Michael.
 Jane strangles Lucy to death before submerging her in the bathtub.
 Robert, who attempts to run to Lucy's defense, is pushed down the stairs by Jane, and falls unconscious.

-Jane retrieves Fred's severed head from the freezer, begins passionately kissing it.
+Jane retrieves Fred's severed head from the freezer and begins passionately kissing it.
 Robert awakens and attempts to phone police, but finds Jane has cut the phone cord.
-Robert enters Jane's apartment, and she violently attacks him, but he kills her by smashing her face into the hot oven.
+Robert enters Jane's apartment and she violently attacks him, but he kills her by smashing her face into the hot oven.
 He screams for Lucy, and crawls over Jane's bed, where suddenly Fred's severed head attacks him, biting his neck.